babel/babel/CONTRIBUTING.md

 #### Bootstrapping expected output

-For both `babel-plugin-x` and `babylon`, you can easily generate an `expected.js`/`expected.json` automatically by just providing `actual.js` and running the tests as you usually would.
+For both `@babel/plugin-x` and `babylon`, you can easily generate an `expected.js`/`expected.json` automatically by just providing `actual.js` and running the tests as you usually would.

 ```
 // Example